gottfried-github/e-commerce-api/readme.md

     * `productUploadPath` (mandatory): absolute path to file upload directory

 # Specification
+## Messages
+Messages represent the interface between the store and the api.
+They are abstracted away from the specifics of any particular database and describe what happens with records in general terms.

+All messages have `code` and `message` properties.
+Almost all messages have `data` property.
+Some messages also have additional properties.

+### ResourceNotFound
+On read operation, a document satisfying a given query doesn't exist.

+### ResourceExists
+On write operation, a document with a given value already exists (e.g., a field with unique key).

+### InvalidCriterion
+* on read operation, a given query is syntactically invalid
+* on update operation, a given query doesn't match any documents

+### ValidationError
+Document fails data validation.
+Has the `tree` property which describes the structure of the failed data in [ajv-errors-to-data-tree]() format.

 ## Content type
 The responses are JSON-encoded.
 The `Content-Type` of responses is `application/json`.